Getting Started

 Build your SaaS in the right orderLink to section

-The goal is simple:
+The product path is simple:

-- validate the product surface
+- validate the SaaS surface before backend complexity

 - build with consistent UI foundations

-- use patterns for real product behavior
+- use patterns for repeated product behavior

 - wire auth, billing, backend, and delivery when the business layer becomes the blocker